Open-Systems-Pharmacology/Carbamazepine-Model/README.md

 **The latest release of the PK-Sim project model file and the respective evaluation report can be found [here](https://github.com/Open-Systems-Pharmacology/OSP-PBPK-Model-Library/releases/latest).**

-The carbamazepine model provided in this branch of the repository is identical to the model originally published by Fuhr et al. [[1](https://github.com/AndreDlm/Carbamazepine-Model#references)].
+The carbamazepine model provided herein differs from the model originally published by Fuhr et al. [[1](https://github.com/AndreDlm/Carbamazepine-Model#references)] with respect to the model structure and parameterization.
+The metabolite carbamazepine-10,11-epoxide is not explicitly modeled here.

 The model was developed using a large number of clinical studies and is intended to be used as perpetrator drug in CYP3A4-mediated drug-drug interactions (DDI).

 ## Code of conduct